Baby’s first poop, meconium, is the normal first stool of a newborn and it’s usually passed on the first or second day.

 Meconium, the black poop

 Meconium helps to keep the large intestine open while the baby grows in the womb.
-During the last few months of the pregnancy, #baby has been swallowing amniotic fluid in preparation for breastfeeding.
+During the last few months of the pregnancy, Your Baby has been swallowing amniotic fluid in preparation for breastfeeding.
 As a result, the intestine secretes a thick, sticky, and greenish-black substance called meconium.
 This greenish black tar can cling to your baby’s skin.
 To remove it you can try just to use wipes with water or if you want some olive oil.

 Meconium doesn’t smell